stilberk/The-Game/README.md

 ## Possible game scenarios

-### Professor Feynmanís background
+### Professor Feynman‚Äôs background

-Professor Richard Feynman (1918 ñ 1988) was an American theoretical physicist, who received the Nobel Prize in Physics in 1965 for his contributions to the development of quantum electrodynamics .
+Professor Richard Feynman (1918 ‚Äì 1988) was an American theoretical physicist, who received the Nobel Prize in Physics in 1965 for his contributions to the development of quantum electrodynamics .
 He developed a pictorial representation scheme for the mathematical expressions governing the behavior of subatomic particles, which later became known as Feynman diagrams.
 Before these famous scientific achievements, during World War II, he assisted in the development of the atomic bomb .
 In the 1980s he was a member of the Rogers Commission, the panel that investigated the Space Shuttle Challenger disaster.